stagnate6628/stand-businessmonitor/README.md

 - more visible overlay
 - doesn't compromise display
 - customizable (to an extent)
+  *some stuff may need to be offset properly if you do make adjustments*
 - acid lab view
 - arcade/agency safe